fr4npiedra/CYber_Sec_Analysis/README.md

-# Cyber_Sec_Analysis
-Cyber-Security Intrusion Analysis
+# Cyber-Security Intrusion Analysis

 # Coding Dojo - Casptone Project
-# Developed by:
+ Developed by:
-#     - Francisco Piedra
+     - Francisco Piedra
-#     - Sharon Alvarado
+     - Sharon Alvarado

 # Dataset Context:
 The dataset consists of a wide variety of intrusions simulated in a military network environment.